 - Monitor the implementation of the increase in dental payment rates in January 2016 and thereafter.
-Increase in dental rates has historically resulted in increased access to dental care for people with disabilities. - Implement the recommendations from the "Recommendations for Improving Oral Health Services Delivery System" Report and the follow up report, "Delivery System for Oral Health." - Implement the "Minnesota Oral Health Plan." - Increase the number of providers and the level of access of people with disabilities to providers. - Monitor and report the number of adult enrollees who used an emergency department for nontraumatic dental services to give a more complete picture of the level of access of people with disabilities to dental care.
+Increase in dental rates has historically resulted in increased access to dental care for people with disabilities. - Implement the recommendations from the "Recommendations for Improving Oral Health Services Delivery System" Report and the follow up report, "Delivery System for Oral Health." - Implement the "Minnesota Oral Health Plan." - Increase the number of providers and the level of access of people with disabilities to providers. - Monitor and report the number of enrollees (adults and children) who used an emergency department for non-traumatic dental services to give a more complete picture of the level of access of people with disabilities to dental care.